huataihuang/cloud-atlas/source/linux/ubuntu_linux/network/networkmanager.rst

 - `MAC Address Spoofing in NetworkManager 1.4.0 <https://blogs.gnome.org/thaller/2016/08/26/mac-address-spoofing-in-networkmanager-1-4-0/>`_
 - `Configuring Wi-Fi on Debian 10 <https://linuxhint.com/wi-fi_configuring_debian_10/>`_
 - `How To Add Secondary IP / Alias On Network Interface in RHEL/CentOS 7 <https://ma.ttias.be/how-to-add-secondary-ip-alias-on-network-interface-in-rhel-centos-7/>`_
+- `How to connect to wifi using nmcli with a static IP address and password? <https://unix.stackexchange.com/questions/270217/how-to-connect-to-wifi-using-nmcli-with-a-static-ip-address-and-password>`_